r0x0r/pywebview/docs/guide/usage.md

 ## Threading model

-`webview.start` starts a GUI loop and is a blocking function.
+`webview.start` starts a GUI loop and is a blocking function(for non-blocking see [Non-blocking mode](#non-blocking-mode)).
 With the GUI loop being blocking, you must execute your backend logic in a separate thread or a process.
 You may launch a thread or a process manually.
 Alternatively you can execute your code by passing your function as the first parameter `func` to `start`.
 The second parameter sets the function's arguments.
 This approach starts a thread behind the scenes and is identical to starting a thread manually.

 ``` python
 import webview